NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Class Features/Flexible Spell Preparation.md

 **Prerequisites** You must have a class, such as clerics, druids, witches, and wizards, that prepares spells in spell slots using the same number of prepared spells per day.
 * * *
 This class feature alters your spellcasting class feature (such as Arcane Spellcasting for the wizard or Divine Spellcasting for the cleric).
-If you choose this class archetype, you must select [[Feats/Flexible Spellcaster Dedication|Flexible Spellcaster Dedication]] as your 2nd-level class feat.
+If you choose this class archetype, you must select [[Flexible Spellcaster Dedication|Flexible Spellcaster Dedication]] as your 2nd-level class feat.

 **Prerequisites** You must have a class, such as clerics, druids, witches, and wizards, that prepares spells in spell slots using the same number of prepared spells per day.